 - Transmission Line Demonstration: Offers a walk-through of a transmission right-of-way to see the vegetation management practices OPPD uses to eliminate unwanted vegetation and promote the growth of desirable plants that attract wildlife.

 - Shelterbelt, Wildlife and Erosion: Contains tree and shrub plantings designed to attract wildlife and provide examples of soil and wind conservation measures through erosion control and windbreaks.

 - Formal Planting Area: Emphasizes planting the right tree in the right place to avoid future tree/power line hazards.
 Visitors can see the types of trees that can be planted adjacent to power lines.

-- Outdoor Classroom: Provides a classroom within a forested area surrounded by native tree species and connected to a hard-surfaced trail system.
+- Outdoor Classroom: A classroom within a forested area surrounded by native tree species and connected to a hard-surfaced trail system.